pavVvka/QAStepik_Final_Project/README.md

       - Activate P.O. method: Adding Product to Cart
       - Activate P.O. method: Asserts that Add to Cart message presents (pozitive test)
       - Activate P.O. method: Check if Name and Price in Cart are same as at Product Page
-      - Quits browser through @pytest.fixture in Conftest.py
+      - Quits browser through @pytest.fixture in conftest.py

     * test_guest_can_add_product_to_basket
       - Same test as above
       - without new user registration
       - test uses parametrization to run list of product links
-      - test marks all fail tests from list as XFAIL
+      - test marks all fail tests from list of product links as XFAIL

     * test_guest_cant_see_product_in_basket_opened_from_product_page
       - From Product Page open Cart